 5. Add the beaten egg.

-6. Gradually add water and mix until everything is combined.
+6. Gradually add ICE-COLD water and mix until everything is combined.
 (Make sure not to over mix the batter.)

 7. Add the seasoned chicken strips to the batter and coat well.

-8. Add a few pieces of the battered chicken at a time into cooking oil that is heated to 350°F. Fry for about 4 minutes total until crispy and golden brown (flipping half way through).
+8. Add a few pieces of battered chicken at a time into cooking oil that is heated to 350°F. Fry for about 4 minutes total until crispy and golden brown (flipping half way through).
 Remove with a slotted spoon and place the chicken onto a plate lined with paper towel.
 Serve hot with ketchup or a sauce of your choice.

 Chicken tempura is a delicious and versatile dish.
 As a snack, it can be enjoyed on its own with your favorite dipping sauce or a traditional Japanese ponzu sauce.
-These crisp strips can be used to make chicken tempura sushi rolls or can be added to bento boxes for a fun and interesting lunch or dinner.

 Chicken Tempura Recipe